8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 I don't know what the market will do.
 I'm not guessing at what it might do.
 When it will hit bottom.
 How long it will take to recover.
 I have no control there.
 However, I can see what the market is doing and has been doing in the past few days, weeks, and months; and it's still going down with blips here and there.

-I remember in 2021 when I was working the misunderstanding with the [.Internal Revenue Service](IRS), I was so impatient and concerned over the "cash-drag" having all this cash was causing on my portfolio.
+I remember in 2021 when I was working out the misunderstanding with the [.Internal Revenue Service](IRS), I was so impatient and concerned over the "cash-drag" having all the cash to potentially pay taxes and fees.
 Eventually, I decided to go ahead and deploy that cash; or, at least a majority of it.
-Now, I still own those shares, and their value is less than the initial cost; to be clear, this is fine, the important thing is to learn to no chase returns, which is what it felt like in retrospect—serious case of [.Fear Of Missing Out](FOMO).
+Now, I still own those shares, and their value is less than the initial cost; to be clear, this is fine, the important thing is to learn to not chase returns, which is what it felt like in retrospect—serious case of [.Fear Of Missing Out](FOMO).
 And it cuts both ways as happened in the beginning of 2022 because I didn't want to miss out on the dip—only for it to continue throughout the year and up to this point; returning pretty much to where it was 12 months ago from a price per share perspective.
 Meanwhile, the value of my portfolio overall has continued to increase slowly or plateau, so, I'm finding that to be pretty fascinating and helpful in dealing with the psychology of things.

 My thoughts right now are that it's more important to be consistent once you start.
 When I started investing it was because I felt I was in a position to commit to investing regularly.